MathieuMorel62/EasyTrip/README.md

 - **Responsive And Design User Interface:** Enjoy a modern and fluid interface, optimized for use on all types of devices (computers, tablets, smartphones).

 - **Profile Customization:** Manage your personal information and travel preferences for an even more personalized experience.

+## 🤝 Contribute

+Contributions are welcome!
+Here's how to proceed:

+1. **Fork the repository:** Create a copy of the project on your GitHub account.
+2. Clone the forked deposit on your local machine.
+3. Create a branch for your feature or bug fix.
+4. Make the necessary changes and make sure they meet project standards.
+5. Open a Pull Request to submit your contribution.

+Thank you for your help and your ideas! 🚀

 ## 📬 Contact